-IOMMU (Input-Output Memory Management Unit), which in this context is also known as Intel VT-d, must be enabled in grub for QAT to function.
+If VT-d is enabled in the BIOS, IOMMU (Input-Output Memory Management Unit) must also be enabled in grub for QAT to function.
 It functions similar to PCI passthrough, allowing the dataplane to access the QAT device.

 To enable IOMMU in grub: